 It's worth mentioning that the next version of the ATSC broadcast standard, called NextGen TV, is now available in over 60% of homes.
 NextGenTV promises visuals in up to 4K resolution in the future, as well as interactive features not possible with standard broadcast.
 Some TVs have onboard NextGen tuners, and while there's at least one DVR available for it -- the HDHomeRun Flex 4K -- it's currently uncertain if that device will be able to meet the newest DRM requirements.
 Meanwhile, the competitive Tablo ATSC 3.0 Quad HDMI OTA DVR has been delayed for the foreseeable future.
 As NextGen TV isn't expected to come online fully till at least 2024, we'll cover such DVRs in a future update.

-There are four standout OTA DVR products to consider when buying a cord-cutting digital video recorder: the, the and the , and the Nuvyyo Tablo Quad.
-Each has its own unique DVR features, tuner and capabilities, but there's one I'd recommend to beginners and old hands alike.
+There are three standout OTA DVR products to consider when buying a cord-cutting digital video recorder: the AirTV 2 and the TiVo Edge for antenna, and the Nuvyyo Tablo Quad.
+Each has its own unique features, tuner and capabilities, but there's one I'd recommend to beginners and old hands alike.
+Sadly, our previous recommendation, the Amazon FireTV Recast, has been discontinued.
 Let's dive in and take a look at the best OTA DVR options.